fujiapple852/rust-daml-bindings/examples/daml-oas/README.md

 # Render

-The generated OpenAPI and AsyncAPI specifications can be rendered with any tool that supports the relevant standard.
+The generated OpenAPI and AsyncAPI specifications can be processed with any tool that supports the relevant standard.
 The following `html` examples uses the [stoplight.io](https://stoplight.io/) library to render an OpenAPI specification:

 ```html
 <!doctype html>